 Location: Site 500 Starkie Drive, Bankstown Airport, just behind ALDI off Tower Road.
 Ph (02) 9791 3088.
 Open Wednesdays and Saturdays, 10:00am - 4:00pm.

-Located in the tiny locality of Mt Lewis, views from this lookout are across Punchbowl and surrounding suburbs.
+Located in the tiny locality of Mt Lewis, views from this reserve are across Punchbowl and surrounding suburbs.
 Lowry Street, Mt Lewis.
 No facilities.
 Public transport: train to Bankstown, Bus No. 941.
 Alight cnr Wattle St and Noble Ave.

 This rather inconspicuous suburban park hides a secret - below it is a 3 storey underground bunker which was used during the latter part of World War II as the co-ordination centre for Allied wartime aircraft and shipping movements in the South Pacific.
 Still largely intact, the bunker was built under what was known as Black Charlie's Hill, which at the time was an undeveloped area of virgin bush.
 The complex had reinforced concrete walls nearly two metres thick, which surrounded kitchens, dining rooms, showers and toilets, as well as the operational rooms and a huge air-conditioning unit.
 One wall featured a giant map of the south-west Pacific War Zone, where submarine and aircraft movements were tracked.